 Process for placing orders through Foundation Accounts:

-- A payment request form must be completed, signed, and submitted to Renee Pritchett at the UWG Foundation along with copies of all invoices and/or receipts.
+- A payment request form must be completed, signed, and submitted to the UWG Foundation at the Alumni House along with copies of all invoices and/or receipts.

 - The payment request form must be signed by an approver that is listed on the account verification form.